digital-work-lab/open-source-project/docs/week_5_best_practices_teaching_notes.md

 ## TO DO after the session

-Groups to "fix" main (git reset --hard && git push -f): ADD_HERE
+Help groups to "fix" main when necessary, using `git reset --hard` and `git push -f`